1.5 C

 Use Mirrors to Make Your Motorhome Interior Seem Bigger

-An optical illusion it may be, but installing mirrors in strategic spots around your small RV can work wonders for creating an increased sense of depth.
-Even a small motorhome can be turned into a spacious campervan with mirrors.
+It may be an optical illusion, but installing mirrors in strategic spots around your small RV can work wonders to create an increased sense of depth.
+How to make a small motorhome feel bigger can be as simple as adding mirrors in the right places.

 You can buy top-quality plastic mirrors these days, and let’s be honest, who wants a huge glass mirror in a small motorhome?
-That is a disaster waiting to happen; they weigh a lot and shattered glass could ruin your holiday.
+That is a disaster waiting to happen.
+They weigh a lot, and shattered glass everywhere will ruin your holiday.

 You could use horizontal mirrors that stretch across your wall space above or under your windows.
-Team them up with a few hanging plastic mirrors to make your space bigger and brighter, but be sure to avoid cluttering your walls.
+Team them up with a few hanging plastic mirrors to make any room bigger and brighter, but avoid cluttering your walls with other items.

 Maximize Your Time Outdoors